AristidesAI/TDInput-Privacy-Policy/privacy.md

 TDInput is designed with privacy as a core principle.
 The app processes sensor data entirely on your devices and your local network.
 No data is collected, stored, uploaded, or shared with anyone — including us.

 SPELLING IT OUT SUPER CLEARLY: NO TRUEDEPTH DATA IS BEING SHARED WITH THIRD PARTIES, THE APP DOESNT CONNECT TO THE INTERNET ONLY THE LOCAL NETWORK.
-APP STORE REVIEWER PLEASE READ THIS BEFORE REJECTING APP AGAIM.....
+APP STORE REVIEWER PLEASE READ THIS BEFORE REJECTING APP AGAIN.....

+"When the user enables Face tracking mode, TDLidar uses ARKit's face-tracking API to compute 52 blend-shape coefficients and the face's 3D transform.
+This face data is not stored, not used for identification, and is only transmitted as OSC messages on the user's local Wi-Fi network — same handling as depth data above."
 ---

 ## Data Processing